The Definitive List of Best Cities to Raise a Family in California

 Research Methodology and Findings

-The most important criteria when looking for a home for your family would be:
+The most important criteria when deciding where you should move and find a home for your family would be:

 - General safety and crime rates are paramount when moving to a particular neighborhood, especially with children.